-In order to maintain a safe work environment, all employees, students, contractors and visitors will be required to complete a daily screening assessment before returning to campus.
+In order to maintain a safe work environment, all employees, students, contractors and visitors will be required to complete the daily screening assessment before returning to campus.
 Students who live on campus should complete the assessment daily before leaving their room.

 The assessment must be completed 6 to 14 hours before arriving on campus, to allow time for the University Health Center and Occupational Health Department to review results and, if needed, contact individuals who screen positive.
 The self assessment will be accomplished on an electronic application provided by the University.
 See Appendix C for the questions that will be asked.

-- If an employee answers yes to any question, s/he should remain home and consider contacting a healthcare provider.
-The employee should inform his/her supervisor in the usual way that they are taking sick leave.
+- If an employee answers yes to any question, they should remain home and consider contacting a healthcare provider.
+The employee should inform their supervisor in the usual way that they are taking sick leave.
 The employee may, when and as appropriate, receive a call from an authorized University officer from the Occupational Health Department or the Office of Human Resources.

-- If a student who lives on campus answers yes to any question, the student should self-isolate (quarantine) in his or her room and contact the University Health Center.
+- If a student who lives on campus answers yes to any question, the student should self-isolate (quarantine) in their room and contact the University Health Center.

 - If a student who lives off campus answers yes to any question, the student should remain off-campus and consider contacting a healthcare provider.
 The student may, based on symptoms and risk factors reported, receive a call from the University Health Center.

-- If a visitor answers yes to any question, s/he should remain off-campus until they have talked to a healthcare provider.
+- If a visitor answers yes to any question, they should remain off-campus until they have talked to a healthcare provider.

-- If a contractor who is issued a network ID answers yes to any question, s/he should remain off-campus and may, based on symptoms and risk factors reported, receive a call from the Occupational Health Department.
+- If a contractor who is issued a network ID answers yes to any question, they should remain off-campus and may, based on symptoms and risk factors reported, receive a call from the Occupational Health Department.